 Since March 2022, I am a post-doctoral reasearcher in the High Performance Computing (HPC) group at the University of Basel.
-I am part of both PASC SPH-EXA2 and SKACH projects where I am responsible for performance tuning and load-balancing of the SPH-EXA simulation application.
+I am part of both PASC SPH-EXA2 and SKACH projects where I am responsible for performance tuning and load-balancing of the SPH-EXA simulation framework.

 Before joining the HPC Group, I worked as a post-doctoral researcher at the University of Manchester in EuroExa project where I had been responsible for porting parts of LFRic weather forecast application into FPGAs for acceleration.